jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     def duration(sleep_time, wake_time):
         raise ValueError(sleep_time, wake_time)

-* When I raise ValueError_ in ``duration`` I get another :ref:`AssertionError` because the message in the ValueError_ does not match the expectation of the test
+* When I raise ValueError_ in ``duration`` the terminal shows :ref:`AssertionError` because the message in the ValueError_ does not match the expectation of the test

   .. code-block:: python